elazarl/elazarl.github.io/bootsequence.md

 The BIOS then loads the MBR from the disk at address `0x7c00`, and executes it.

 What's in the MBR?
-In order to understand that, let's check out what does the bare OSv image contains.
+In order to understand that, let's check what does the bare OSv image contains.
 Looking at `build.mk` we can find the files generating the basic OSv image, `loader.img`.
-Here is a simplified `build.mk` snippet that creates it:
+Here is a simplified version of the instruction that creates it from `build.mk`:

     loader.img: boot.bin lzloader.elf
         # first block, ie, 512 bytes, are simply boot.bin